Mellowin08/CS-THESIS/README.md

 ### Dataset
 See Data Source section for the details of the dataset used in this project.

-This study used a combination of non-digital product reviews with a maximum of 100,000 rows for each category.
+This project used a dataset that has a combination of non-digital product reviews (maximum of 100,000 rows for each category).
 If you want it, you can access it here: [amazon_reviews.csv](https://drive.google.com/file/d/1RfLyvBELQZ9aAbayx3O_iK5k23td5jjt/).

 Additionally, a Colab notebook has been provided, allowing you to customize your dataset combination.
 You can access it here: [Custom Dataset Selection.ipynb](https://colab.research.google.com/drive/1UxbcRmVtLWTrf50aL3YOTFiiMT2glOfC?usp=sharing).